This information is for people renting privately in Northern Ireland.

 - landlord if there is no dispute

-If you disagree with how much the landlord returns, you can speak to your landlord and complain to the deposit protection scheme.
+If you disagree with how much the landlord returns, first speak to your landlord.
+If you cannot agree, you can then complain to the deposit protection scheme.

 To help make sure you’ll get your full deposit back, check your:

-- signed inventory and making sure nothing is missing
+- signed inventory and check that nothing is missing

 - tenancy agreement to see what you need to fix or clean